SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 - Overview of [Nattyware](#natural-awareness).
 - [That Which Contains Everything](#that-which-contains-everything) flowing into [That Which Knows](#that-which-knows), one session.

+#### The flip (from Choiceless to Natural)

+Let's make a bit of a shift, a bit of a change in perspective.

+Focused, Investigative, and Choiceless are object-focused.
+Let's try something subject-focused.
+Instead of putting our attention on the **contents** of consciousness, let's put our attention on the **context** of consciousness.

+You might have heard people describe this as "look for the looker", or "turn attention upon itself."
+It can be a bit tricky because it seems... dodgy? weird? a bit peculiar?
+At first, it might seem inscrutable.
+Then you might feel like you "get it", with a "but".
+It seems to easy, too obvious, too close.
+That's it!
+It's relaxing motion, not a tensing.
+It's applying less effort, not more.

 ## One Mindful Blurb

 Title: Exploring the spectrum of awareness